VLOOKUP Power BI Tutorial: Best Ways to Perform VLOOKUP in Power BI

 Power BI VLOOKUP from Another Table

-1. Establish Relationships: First, ensure that there is a relationship between the tables you wish to lookup data from.
-This can be done in the “Model” view by dragging a line between the related fields in the two tables.
+1. First, you should have a relationship between the tables.
+This can be done in the Model view by dragging a line between the related fields in the two tables.

-2. Use DAX Functions: In a new column or measure, use the RELATED function to pull data from a related table.
-If there’s no direct relationship, consider using LOOKUPVALUE to perform the lookup based on specific criteria.
+2. In a new column or measure, you should use the RELATED function to pull data from a related table.
+If there is no direct relationship, you may also consider using LOOKUPVALUE to perform based on specific criteria.

 The Ultimate Guide to a Power BI Career: How to Learn Power BI? – projectcubicle